camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 One UART frame supplies a coherent multi-channel snapshot, so its receiver is a shared frame source rather than three independent serial readers.

+Physical ADC sources use one continuous high-rate acquisition task.
+Its source-specific scheduler targets are 5 ms for the built-in ESP32 ADC and 15 ms for ADS1115.
+Each loop acquires voltage and current together for every configured logical channel, calibrates those observations, and adds them to the production reducer.
+The reducer publishes one `Reading` per channel every 500 ms; normal power, duty, energy, and history consumers continue to use that stream.
+ADS1115's nominal conversion rate applies to individual conversions, not logical samples: the WROOM mapping requires four sequential conversions for its In and Out voltage/current pairs.

+The same task supports a single shared, on-demand diagnostic capture without a second ADC read path.
+A request selects one logical channel and retains its exact calibrated voltage/current/power observations across three consecutive 500 ms reducer windows.
+Each window also stores the resulting production reading and duty.
+Retention begins only at a reducer boundary and ends after three windows; taking the result releases it.
+Requests carry monotonically assigned IDs, take/cancel operations require the matching ID, and abandoned active/ready results expire.
+The browser and LVGL Sensors views share this capture service without allowing a stale consumer to cancel or consume a newer generation.
+Captures therefore reflect the acquisition that actually drives power and energy rather than a separate oscilloscope mode.

 Requirements for the production source:

 - fixed channel configuration and a clear channel/pin table;